Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 1650 should theoretically perform just a bit faster than the GeForce GTX 560 overall. (explain)
+Memory BandwidthThe GeForce GTX 1650 should theoretically perform a bit faster than the GeForce GTX 560 in general. (explain)

-Texel RateThe GeForce GTX 1650 will be quite a bit (approximately 83%) more effective at anisotropic filtering than the GeForce GTX 560. (explain)
+Texel RateThe GeForce GTX 1650 is much (approximately 83%) better at texture filtering than the GeForce GTX 560. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 1650 is superior to the GeForce GTX 560, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 1650 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison